 In this example, "Step 2" covers creating a Product Specification, and there are eight total steps in the Product Development assignment.

-Special Assignments are tailored to each company and are designed to address the poor feedback a Founder has received, in order to help them correct the issues in their business.
-For example, below is an example "Special Assignment" that was given to a Founder who received very poor feedback related to their product definition and customer development progress:
+Epic Sprints, which are tailored to each company, are designed to address the poor feedback a Founder has received in order to help them correct the issues in their business.
+For example, below is an example Epic Sprint that was given to a Founder who received very poor feedback related to their product definition and customer development progress:

-Office Hours provide Founders with the opportunity to meet with the Local Director(s) for 20 to 30 minutes, to discuss issues they are facing with their business, and address any issues with their progress.
-To make these meetings efficient, Founders must bring (1) a printed agenda of the topics that they would like to cover, and (2) an updated executive summary of their business.
+Office Hours provide Founders with the opportunity to speak with the Local Leaders and Mentors for 20 to 30 minutes, to discuss issues they are facing with their business, and address any issues with their progress.
+To make these meetings efficient, Founders must prepare (1) an agenda of the topics that they would like to cover, and (2) an updated executive summary of their business.

-Throughout the program, each Founder is placed into rotating Working Groups with their peers, in order to build camaraderie and allow Founders to help eachother on their weekly assignments.
-Working Groups meet at the beginning and end of each training session, and are expected to meet at least twice per week in between sessions.
+Throughout the program, each Founder is placed into rotating Working Groups with their peers, in order to build camaraderie and allow Founders to help eachother on their Growth Sprints.
+Working Groups are organized by company stage and are expected to meet at least twice per week in between sessions.
 Working Groups also have self-selected "Presidents", who take a leadership role and handle additional responsibilities for the group.

 There are at least three "Special Sessions" during the Founder Institute Semester:

-- Orientation: This is the first session in the curriculum.
-Throughout this session, you’ll discover your peer base and how you can help each other, go more in-depth about the program and its expectations, identify your personal strengths and weaknesses, and find 3 mentors to help you make the most out of your time in the program.
+- Orientation: In this first session, you’ll meet the cohort, go more in-depth about the program and its expectations, and find 3 mentors to help you make the most out of your time in the program.

 - Mentor Idea Review: This session, which takes place at the 1/3 point of the program, is 100% devoted to pitching your idea to large number of Mentors (typically at least 10) for feedback on the viability of your startup idea.
 This is the first major "checkpoint" for the progress of Founders in the program.